March 6, 2025

 The digital receipt is automatically forwarded to her company's expense management system, where the built-in AI categorizes it under “Travel Expenses.”
 There’s no manual entry or scope for error, and she doesn't have to worry about losing the receipt before returning to the office.

-Business advantages of using e-receipts
+Benefits of using e-receipts for your business

 1. Cost savings